Ynon Kreiz: Early life and education

-Born and raised in Israel, Kreiz earned a BA in Economics and Management from Tel Aviv University in 1991.
+Born and raised in Israel, Kreiz earned a BA in economics and management from Tel Aviv University in 1991.
 He then moved to Los Angeles, California to attend graduate school and in 1993 received an M.B.A. from UCLA's Anderson School of Management.

 Career

 Fox Kids Europe

 While at UCLA, Kreiz met American-Israeli media mogul Haim Saban whom he joined in 1994 as a business partner.
 In 1996 Kreiz moved to London to launch children's television network Fox Kids Europe, a joint venture with Rupert Murdoch's News Corporation.
-From 1997-2002 Kreiz served as Chairman and CEO of Fox Kids Europe.
+From 1997 to 2002 Kreiz served as chairman and CEO of Fox Kids Europe.
 During his tenure, Fox Kids expanded into one of the largest pay-TV channels in Europe and the Middle East, broadcasting in 56 countries in 17 languages.
 In 1999 Fox Kids Europe (FKE) was listed on the Euronext Stock Exchange in Amsterdam, and in 2001 the Walt Disney Company acquired a majority stake (76%) in Fox Kids Europe, with the remaining 24% of its stock publicly traded.
 Kreiz resigned from FKE at the expiration of his contract in 2002, the year following the Disney sale.